peterhinch/micropython-epaper/README.md

 "FAST" mode is intended for display of (fairly) realtime data.
 It uses more RAM and also precludes the concurrent use of the display and its onboard Flash memory.
 The following instructions largely refer to NORMAL mode, the differences implied by FAST mode are covered in a separate section below.
+In this mode the driver does cause the display to exhibit some "ghosting" where a trace of the prior image remains: work is in progress to attempt to reduce this.

 # The driver

 This enables the display of simple graphics and/or text in any font.
 The graphics capability may readily be extended by the user.
 This document includes instructions for converting system fonts to a form usable by the driver (using free - as in beer - software).
 Such fonts may be edited prior to conversion.
 If anyone can point me to an open source pure Python solution - command line would be fine - I would gladly evaluate it.
 My own attempts at writing one have not been entirely successful.

 It also supports the display of XBM format graphics files, including the full screen sample images from Embedded Artists.

 # Connecting the display